Trump reverses course on Special Olympics funding cut after Betsy DeVos comes under fire

 DeVos expressed support of the budget change after the president's announcement.

 “I am pleased and grateful the president and I see eye-to-eye on this issue, and that he has decided to fund our Special Olympics grant.
-This is funding I have fought for behind-the-scenes over the last several years.”
+This is funding I have fought for behind-the-scenes over the last several years,” she said.

-Hours prior to Trump's announcement Thursday, Democratic Sen. Dick Durbin of Illinois lambasted DeVos before the Senate Appropriations Committee.
+Hours prior to Trump's announcement Thursday, Sen. Dick Durbin, D-Ill., lambasted DeVos before the Senate Appropriations Committee.

 DeVos replied, “No, I didn’t.”

-“To think we can’t spend $18 million to fund this dramatically successful venture,” the senator said, stressing that this amount is only a small part of the Education Department’s budget of over $60 billion.
+“To think we can’t spend $18 million to fund this dramatically successful venture,” the senator said, stressing that this amount is only a small part of the Department of Education’s budget of more than $60 billion.

 In 2017, the Special Olympics reported a total of $148 million in funding from various sources.

+Two days earlier, on Tuesday, DeVos was grilled by Democratic representatives on a House subcommittee about the proposed Special Olympics cut.

-Special Olympics Chairman Timothy Shriver told MSNBC on Wednesday that the proposed elimination of federal funding would hurt school programs for children with intellectual disabilities and increase their “social isolation.”
+Special Olympics Chairman Timothy Shriver told MSNBC on Wednesday that losing federal funding would hurt the organization's school programs for children with intellectual disabilities and increase their “social isolation.”

-DeVos emphasized she supports the Special Olympics.
-“You know I love the Special Olympics myself,” she said, adding she has given a portion of her salary from the Department of Education to the organization.
+At Thursday's hearing, DeVos emphasized she supports the Special Olympics.
+“You know I love the Special Olympics myself,” she said, adding she has given a portion of her salary from the Education Department to the organization.

 The proposed Special Olympics cut came as part of the Trump administration's overall reduction of the education budget by 10 percent or $7.1 billion.